davityourway/Chaocipher/README.md

 to end of their respective strings, and incomplete strings will cause an out of range error.
 Ignore the `is_crypt` variable for simple encoding and decoding.

 As of right now these operations only work with strings that contain continuous lower case variables.
 We will be adding handling shortly.

 ## The Cracker

-We use
+Here is the fun part.

+It's quite simple.
+All you need to do is input a plaintext string, a cipher string, and a starting position into the `crack` function.
+This will return either A) a viable rotor configuration or B) `None` if there is no discoverable rotor state.

+`test_rotor = crack(plaintext, ciphertext, 42)`

+We have included a function, `find_starting_position` which selects an optimal position in the text to begin the dfs.
+Simply input the strings, and a "window size", and it will return the area with the fewest characters in that given window size in both the plain and encrypted text.
+This will maximize the amount of information present at the beginning of the search and lead to MUCH faster results.
+You can simply call it inside the `crack` call for ease.

+`test_rotor = crack(plaintext, ciphertext, find_starting_position(plaintext, ciphertext, 6))`